7th Delhi Assembly: Election and government formation

-Elections for 70 assembly seats in Delhi were concluded on 8 February 2020 and results were announced on 11 February 2020.
+Elections for all 70 assembly seats of the Delhi Legislative Assembly were concluded on 8 February 2020 and results were announced on 11 February 2020.
 The Aam Aadmi Party emerged as a single largest party by winning 62 out of 70 seats with a landslide victory.

 The Third Kejriwal ministry was sworn into office after election.

 In August 2022 a floor majority test was scheduled in the assembly.
 Delhi Chief Minister conducted a floor test in the Delhi Assembly to prove that the AAP government enjoyed the majority and BJP's Operation Lotus had failed to poach AAP MLAs.